 Halloween in Las Vegas brings so much more than the usual hayrides and candy corn.
-The city goes all out in October with special dinners, doughnuts decorated with spooky creatures, costume contests and party, scary drinks, and more.
-Día de los Muertos brings special dishes, as well.
-Here are 34 ways to celebrate Halloween and Día de los Muertos in Las Vegas and Henderson.
+The city goes all out in October with special dinners, doughnuts decorated with spooky creatures, costume contests and parties, scary drinks, and more.
+Día de los Muertos brings special dishes as well.
+Here are 36 ways to celebrate Halloween and Día de los Muertos in Las Vegas and Henderson.

 See something missing or want to add your favorite?
 Hit up the tipline.